ervandew/eclim/doc/content/eclimd.rst

        switch windows (ex. ctrl-w j).
      - Ctrl+X: in eclipse this cuts a selection to the clipboard, but in gvim this is needed to start various insert completions (ex. ctrl-x ctrl-u).
+     - Delete: prevent the eclipse delete key binding from suppressing delete attempts in the embedded gvim.

 .. _FeedKeys: